 Reserve fund best practices

 Our rule of thumb is to start each property on Day One with a reserve account, yes Day One.
 We always budget “float money” into our acquisition costs.
-It’s also a standard requirement included in each joint venture agreement.
+It’s also a standard requirement included in each our our joint venture agreements.

 The amount we put aside depends on the property, but each property always closes with at least one month’s gross rent for the property (all units combined) already in the bank account.
 We reserve extra funds if the property is a rehab property or if we are inheriting questionable tenants.